To help displaced Ukrainians, a new campaign will send thousands of bikes to Lviv

 Last month, Oleskiv and others in Lviv reached out to Copenhagen-based cycling infrastructure guru Mikael Colville-Andersen, founder of the urban bike consultancy Copenhagenize, for help.
 “They said, ‘Hey, can we just get bikes from somewhere?
 Everybody’s sending humanitarian aid,'” Colville-Andersen says.
 He knew that Denmark had a surplus of bicycles; even in the courtyard of his own apartment building, he and other residents get rid of dozens of unwanted bikes each year.
 “Twice a year, we clean up all the bikes that nobody wants,” he says.

 Colville-Andersen quickly formed a nonprofit that is now raising funds for the effort and will begin delivering truckloads of donated bikes this summer, with an initial goal of collecting 2,000 bikes in good condition and ready to ride.
 (He says he’d like to see that grow to 100,000 bikes, or even a million.)
-Carlsberg, the Danish beer company, has offered the use of one of its trucks to make the first delivery.
+They’re also in discussions with a company that may donate the use of a delivery truck.
 The logistics of crossing the border should be straightforward, Colville-Andersen says, because cities like Lviv have been receiving a constant flow of humanitarian aid.
 The city will help coordinate as deliveries are made.

 As part of the project, Lviv also plans to install more than 12 miles of new bike lanes with protective barriers.
 The city has been working on a better bike network for years, but bigger projects have been temporarily put on hold.
 “This year, we planned to do a lot in building bicycle infrastructure,” says Oleskiv.
 “Now, we are not able to because of the war.”
 A new sustainable-mobility plan, designed to help reduce pollution and cut congestion, was supposed to be put in place in late February.
 Instead, the war started, and the person who had written the plan joined the army.

-Note: This story has been updated to clarify details about a company partnership to deliver the bicycles.